mherrmann/fbs-tutorial/README.md

 Please copy the former over the existing file in `src/main/python/`, and the latter into the _new_ directory `src/main/resources/base/`.
-If you are using PySide2 instead of PyQt, you have to replace all occurrences of `PyQt5` in `main.py` by `PySide2`.
+If you are using PySide instead of PyQt, you have to replace all occurrences of `PyQt5` in `main.py` by `PySide2`.

 Once you have followed these steps, you can do `fbs run` (or `fbs freeze` etc.)